bmesbuildteamucla/bmesbuildteamucla.github.io/Workshops/Workshop 3 - Arduino Analog/README.md

 * Bonus: Hook up the joystick/potentiometer to it to manually make it dab.

 #### Activity 3 - Light Level Sensor
-* Use a photoresistor to graph light levels in the room that you’re sitting in.
-Slowly cover the photodiode with your hand to change the graph.
+* Use a photoresistor to graph light levels in the room that you’re sitting in
+* Slowly cover the photodiode with your hand to change the graph
+* Graph using Serial Plotter

 #### Activity 4 - Night Light
 * Make a night light using a photoresistor and an LED.
 (The LED turns on when the room is dark.)